 Are there trustworthy sources for medical information online?

 As we all know, the internet is convenient, always available, and cost-effective.
 And it’s changed the way we interact with our doctors.
 People search online for information about medical conditions and treatments more frequently than they communicate with their doctors about their health care.
-According to the 2017 MARS Consumer Health study, 73% of all US adults look on the internet for information related to health and wellness.
-And of that group, more than 1/3 of search for information relating to health conditions or symptoms.
+According to the 2018 MARS Consumer Health study, 80% of all US adults look on the internet for information related to health and wellness.

 Online research can help identify treatment options.